 Many people recovering from a viral illness notice a troubling pattern.
 Breathlessness appears during or after activity that once felt effortless.
 A short walk a conversation a shower or a day at work leaves them unexpectedly short of breath.
 What is more confusing is what happens next.
 The following day or even several days later symptoms spread.
 Fatigue deepens thinking slows pain increases sleep fragments and the body feels as if it has been poisoned rather than exercised.

-Many only later discover that this pattern is now recognised in Long Covid and other post viral syndromes where breathlessness signals physiological overload rather than poor conditioning.
+Many only later discover that this pattern is now recognised in Long Covid and other post-viral syndromes, where breathlessness and exercise intolerance signal physiological overload rather than poor conditioning.

 This experience is often misinterpreted as deconditioning anxiety or loss of fitness.
 In reality it frequently represents post exertional malaise.
 Breathlessness in this context is not a failure of effort.
 It is one of the earliest and most reliable warning signals that the body is exceeding its current physiological capacity.